jetkub/dotfiles/README.md

 ## How?
 I don't recommend that you clone this repo.
 These are my configs.
-However, I want to describe how to do this yourself.
+However, I want to describe how to do this yourself and have a written guide for myself next time I need to set up a new machine with my configs.
 Feel free to follow along.

 ### First time set up